 By Ana Pouvreau and Mark Porter

-A key factor in Sunday’s final round of the French presidential election is terrorism.
-How the T word is to be handled by centrist Emmanuel Macron and the National Front candidate Marine Le Pen could decide who next occupies the Elysée Palace.
+A key facto be handled by centrist Emmanuel Macron and the National Front candidate Marine Le Pen could decide who next occupies the Elysée Palace.

 Between them they polled 45% of the votes in the first round, the remaining 40% going to conservative candidate François Fillon, and Jean-Luc Mélenchon, of the hard left.
 On the domestic front Macron has promised 10,000 more policemen and gendarmes over the next five years, whereas Le Pen has trumped him by promising 15,000.

 Macron will focus on fighting ISIS outside France’s borders and will maintain the current levels of military personnel, while Le Pen has pledged 50,000 more in the same timescale.
 He has announced a new roadmap for Syria using the experience gleaned from France’s intense involvement in the conflict since September 2015.
-He will also focus on the situation in Libya and on the Sahel-Saharan strip, where French troops have been trying to oust Islamic militants in recent years.
-His first visit abroad, if he is elected President next Sunday, will be a visit to the troops.
+He will also focus on the situation in Libya and on the Sahel-Saharan strip, where French troops have been trying to the troops.